valohai/docs/source/tutorials/quick-start-tensorflow.rst

 Quick start - TensorFlow
 ------------------------

-In this guide we will create a TensorFlow machine learning project based on our `MNIST TensorFlow example on GitHub <https://github.com/valohai/tensorflow-example>`_ and run a simple training with it.
+In this tutorial, we will create a TensorFlow machine learning project based on our `MNIST TensorFlow example on GitHub <https://github.com/valohai/tensorflow-example>`_ and run a simple training with it.